Excimer: The Technology Explained

 USHIO’s excimer lamp and modular solutions are the result of 30 years invested in research & development, and still, new application advances are being made constantly.
 A recent motivation of the research team has been to enable printing of 3D electronics directly onto a pre-treated surface.
 This advancement looks set to bring significant implications for products which are heavily reliant on weight reduction, such as those in the automotive and aviation industries.
 Of additional interest to these two important industries, excimer is able to facilitate the adhesive-free bonding together of certain materials.
 It is even possible to bond certain polymers to quartz glass!
 The chart below illustrates examples of glass, mineral, and polymer types that can be bonded using excimer technology.

-USHIO Excimer Irradiation improves product quality
+USHIO Excimer Irradiation solutions improve product quality

 Overall, it really depends on what your process requires.
 At USHIO, we are more than capable of giving informed advice to our clients, which is why they come back to us every time.
 The benefits of excimer are clear, surface activation is useful for all kinds of applications but often choosing the wrong can lead to expensive complications later.
 Excimer is unique in that it allows irradiation without allowing an electrical discharge to make direct contact with the substrate surface.
 This means that the surface which is being activated will hold on to any ink, adhesive, or other substrate for longer.